 Submitting an Application

 A new cohort of DNP learners begins each August.
-The part-time program is 30 credits, fully online, and spans over 24 months.
-Applications for Fall 2023 are now being accepted on a rolling basis.
+The part-time program is 30 credits, fully online and spans over 24 months.
+Applications for Fall 2025 are now being accepted on a rolling basis.

 Requirements

-- A minimum GPA of 3.0 or above on a 4.0 scale in a master’s program
+- A minimum GPA of 3.0 on a 4.0 scale in either a Master of Science in Nursing or a Master of Nursing program.

-- Two (2) letters of reference that highlight the applicant’s personal character, professional accomplishments, leadership, and academic ability
+- Two (2) letters of reference that highlights the applicant’s personal character, professional accomplishments, leadership, and academic ability.

 Additionally, all courses must be completed with a grade of B (3.0) or better in order to be eligible for credit transfer.
 Transfer grades are not included in the DNP grade point average.